asadprodhan/blastn/README.md

 > Download will automatically start

 > When download is completed, confirm that all the nt files have been downloaded.
-You can do that by comparing the file numbers at https://ftp.ncbi.nlm.nih.gov/blast/db/ and in your directory
+You can do that by comparing the nt file numbers at https://ftp.ncbi.nlm.nih.gov/blast/db/ and in your directory

 > If you don't have all the nt files in your directory, then you will get "BLAST Database error: Could not find volume or alias file nt.xxx in referenced alias file"